Montana-Code-School/js-dom/README.md

 The DOM is organized as a tree.
 A tree has a branching structure, has no cycles (a node may not contain itself, directly or indirectly), and has a single, well-defined root.
 In the case of the DOM, `document` serves as the root.

-A way to visualize our document tree is as follows: ![DOM Tree Example](https://eloquentjavascript.net/img/html-tree.svg) The leaves are text nodes, and the arrows indicate parent-child relationships between nodes.
+A way to visualize our document tree is as follows: ![DOM Tree Example](https://eloquentjavascript.net/img/html-tree.svg)

+The leaves are text nodes, and the arrows indicate parent-child relationships between nodes.

 ### Moving through the DOM

 DOM nodes contain a wealth of links to other nearby nodes.
 The following diagram illustrates these: ![DOM Tree Example](https://eloquentjavascript.net/img/html-links.svg)

-- childNodes - Returns all children nodes of a node in an array like list ([NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList))
+- [children](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/children) - Returns all children of a node in an array like list
-- firstChild & lastChild - Returns first or last child of a node
+- [firstChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/firstChild) & [lastChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/lastChild) - Returns first or last child of a node
-- nextSibling & previousSibling - Returns adjacent nodes, which are nodes with the same parent that appear immediately before or after the node itself
+- [nextSibling](https://developer.mozilla.org/en-US/docs/Web/API/Node/nextSibling) & [previousSibling](https://developer.mozilla.org/en-US/docs/Web/API/Node/previousSibling) - Returns adjacent nodes, which are nodes with the same parent that appear immediately before or after the node itself

 ### Finding Elements